islandryu/formx/README.md

 ## Plans

 - Add a validate function for fields also.
+- Add context so you can get the form return values (fields, submitForm, resetForm...) in deeply nested parts of the tree more easily.

 <!-- anything below this line will be safe from template removal -->